SanyueHan/Degree-Project/report/final_thesis.md

 Han Sanyue is responsible for the three stages in the front end, so that an interpreter could work properly.
 Zou Yang is responsible for the four stages in the back, combining the achievements of front end to form a compiler.
 Hao Tingting undertakes the work of testing, including both testing on individual modules and testing the total product, to ensure that the interpreter or compiler will not only produce right results for correct code, but also report proper error for buggy codes.

-However, with the progression of the project, we reached an agreement that the back end is more difficult than the front end.
-One reason is that the person responsible for the back end need to understand the results provided by the front end, before starting his own part, and if the front end go through a refactor that change something, such as the structure of the abstract syntax tree, the back end also need to be adjusted accordingly.
-Another reason is that using interpreter the script code could run on any platform as long as the language in which the interpreter is written could run on that platform, for example python has different release versions on Windows, macOS, and Linux, but for compiler the target program is directly executed by the CPU, so the back end involves dealing with different instruction set on different platform.
-Since it's seem to be difficult for Zou Yang to finish the back end perfectly, our group decided to reassign the job involving with reporting error in the interpreter part to Zou Yang.

 ### 3.3 Structure of the project
-The structure of our final project is shown in Figure 4, in which the responsibility of different members are labeled accordingly.
+The structure of our final project is shown in Figure 5, in which the responsibility of different members are labeled accordingly.

 ![structure of project](images/work_division_2.png)